- Personal Development and Professional Learning for Teachers – Introduction

 2. Personal Development and Professional Learning for Teachers

-Personal development and professional learning for teachers can happen when the challenge is embraced to become a lifelong learner.
+Personal development and professional learning for teachers can happen when the challenge is embraced to becoming a lifelong learner.
 If teachers can adhere to that mindset they also ensure for professional development on-the-go.
 However, it’s not always easy for teachers to see the need to keep learning and growing themselves.
 Why is that?
 A teacher’s profession is all about helping students learn and grow.
 Their focus is rather on the other, not on the self – sometimes.
 However, it’s important to also look at oneself for any personal development for teachers to happen.

 In this article (no SSL-encryption) teachers come along incredibly hands-on advices to keep developing professionally.
 The suggestions are based on findings within the community of teachers for English as Foreign Language from the late 80ies and early 90ies of the last century.
 Some of those ideas are highlighted here, mixed up with personal suggestions: